 Our advice is to do additional sleuthing beyond what an agency provides you by looking at client logos or client mentions on their site and do some research of those sites via tools such as Ahrefs, MOZ, etc, to see how the stats look for them.
 Keep in mind some of the companies an agency lists as clients may be former clients, so if you see anything in your research of major concern, consider asking the agency if the client is current.

-When speaking (or writing) with references, be sure to ask probing questions that will give you a well-rounded perspective of the company such as:
+When speaking with or emailing references, be sure to ask probing questions that will give you a well-rounded perspective of the company such as:

 - How long have you been working with agency xyz?